Piiveu/xacolang/README.md

 # what it means "xacō"?

 "Xacō" (/ʃako/) means "a book".
-It isn't any reference to any language, but...it sounds very well in my opinion, doesn't it?
+It isn't any reference to any language, but...it sounds very nice, doesn't it?

 # what next?
 I treat it as fun and I will have much fun of creating this language.
 I invite you to see my language and I hope you will enjoy it.